• Skip to primary navigation

 Instructions

-1. Fry the garlic, ginger, and green onion: Heat the peanut oil over medium-high heat in the pressure cooker pot until shimmering.
-(Use Sauté mode in an electric pressure cooker.)
-Stir in the garlic, ginger, and green onion, and fry until you smell garlic, about 30 seconds.
+1. Fry the garlic, ginger, and green onion: Heat the peanut oil in an Instant Pot set to Sauté mode adjusted to high until the oil starts to shimmer.
+(Use medium-high heat with a stovetop pressure cooker).
+Stir in the garlic, ginger, and green onion, and fry until you smell the garlic, about 30 seconds.

-3. Finish the beef: Remove the lid from the pressure cooker, and stir in the toasted sesame oil.
+4. Thicken and serve: Remove the lid from the pressure cooker, and stir in the toasted sesame oil.
 Whisk the cold water and cornstarch in a small bowl, then stir into the pot to thicken the sauce.
 Serve over white rice or noodles, sprinkling with minced green onions for garnish.
+Enjoy!

 • Prep Time: 10 minutes